peterasamoah7/project-owl/README.md

 3. Create a free Azure Account at [Azure](https://azure.microsoft.com/) or use an existing one.
 4. Create an Speech Service resource in Azure portal.
 5. Create a SignalR Service in Azure portal.
-6. Create a SQL Database in Azure portal(or use local in memory database see below).
+6. Create a SQL Database in Azure portal and run sql script(or to use local in memory database see below).
 7. Create a Storage Account V2 in Azure portal(or use local Azure storage using Azure Storage Emulator)
 8. Update `appsettings.json`
   ```sh